open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 ### Sorting Data

-If you want to sort the data by a single columndate you have to click on the column header.
-The arrows show in which direction the sorting took place.

-You can then simply retrieve the `resultListColumns` attribute at a later time by accessing `layer.attributes["resultListColumns"]`.
-Note that neither the map model nor the result list will interpret `resultListColumns` by itself in any way - this is a user defined attribute.
-You have to forward this attribute into the `columns` prop on your own.
+Users can click on a column header to sort the table by property values associated with that column.
+An icon within the header indicates the current sort order.

+Sorting only works for columns with associated sortable property values.

 ### State management

-The result list will preserve its internal state by default if properties change.
+The result list preserves its internal state by default if properties change.
-For example, when `data` or `columns` is modified, the scroll position, the selection and the sort order will remain the same (assuming the sorted column still exists).
+For example, when `data` or `columns` is modified, the scroll position, the selection and the sort order remains the same (assuming the sorted column still exists).

 This is done to enable use cases such as:

 -   dynamically showing or hiding certain columns depending on application state
 -   dynamically adding new items to or removing items from the component
--   ...

-See example "Resetting component state" for how to throw away existing state under some circumstances.
+To discard the existing state, see "Resetting component state".

 ## Examples

 ### Defining result list metadata on a layer

 Result list metadata (columns etc.) can be defined anywhere.
-It can be convenient to define them directly on a layer (via `attributes`), if features from that layer are always displayed in a certain way.
+To always display features from a layer in the same way, define the metadata directly on the layer (via `attributes`).
 For example:

 ```js
 new SimpleLayer({